ManiAm/primes-cpp/README.md

 Code coverage measures how much of the source is exercised by tests, reducing the risk of untested regressions.
 The project can be built with coverage flag (`--coverage`), after which tests are executed and coverage reports generated using `gcovr`.
 Reports should include both human-readable HTML and machine-readable formats (e.g., Cobertura XML) for automated enforcement.
 Coverage gates are best applied pragmatically: enforce no decrease relative to main or set thresholds per change, rather than rigid global minimums that encourage low-value tests.

-### Package
+### Distribution Workflow

+- Package → Create artifacts
+- Publish → Push artifacts to repositories/registries
+- Release → Tag and announce an official version for end users

+**Package**

 When builds and tests succeed, outputs are bundled into distributable artifacts.
-These may be compressed archives (tarball/zip), operating system packages (DEB/RPM), or container images.
-Artifacts should be versioned using semantic versioning and commit metadata (e.g., `1.2.0+abc123`), and accompanied by integrity checks (SHA-256).
-For supply-chain integrity, additional assets such as SBOMs (via syft) and signatures (via cosign) may be generated.
-Packages should remain minimal (containing only what consumers require) and include documentation for runtime dependencies.
+These may include compressed archives (e.g., tarballs, ZIPs), operating system packages (DEB/RPM), or container images.
+Each artifact should be versioned using semantic versioning with optional commit metadata (e.g., `1.2.0+abc123`) to ensure traceability.
+To guarantee integrity, checksums (e.g., SHA-256) should be generated, and for supply chain security, additional metadata such as SBOMs (via tools like `syft`) and cryptographic signatures (via tools like `cosign`) can be attached.
+A well-packaged artifact is minimal containing only the files and dependencies required by consumers and should include concise documentation or metadata describing runtime requirements.

-### Publish
+**Publish**

-The final stage promotes validated artifacts to their destinations under controlled conditions (typically on protected branches or tags).
-Destinations might include GitHub Releases, package repositories (e.g., Artifactory, Nexus), or container registries.
-Credentials used for publishing should follow the principle of least privilege.
-Releases should be annotated with changelogs and linked back to the build for traceability.
-Optionally, provenance metadata (SLSA attestations), SBOMs, and cryptographic signatures can be attached so downstream users can verify authenticity and integrity.
+Publishing makes validated artifacts available to others by promoting them to their designated destinations under controlled conditions.
+Targets may include package repositories (e.g., Artifactory, Nexus, PyPI, Maven Central), container registries (e.g., Docker Hub, ECR, GCR), or distribution platforms such as GitHub Releases.
+Publishing credentials must follow the principle of least privilege and be rotated regularly.
+Published artifacts should be annotated with changelogs, version tags, and links back to the originating build for full traceability.
+To strengthen consumer trust, optional metadata such as SLSA provenance attestations, SBOMs, and digital signatures should be attached so downstream systems and users can verify authenticity and integrity before deployment.

+**Release**

+A release marks the formal distribution of a software version to end users, distinguishing it from internal builds or unpublished artifacts.
+A release is both a technical milestone and a product event, usually represented by a semantic version tag (e.g., `v1.2.0`) in source control.
+It should be immutable, reproducible, and traceable to a specific commit and build pipeline.
+A proper release includes release notes summarizing new features, bug fixes, and breaking changes, ideally auto-generated from commits or pull requests.
+Distribution is handled through established channels such as GitHub/GitLab Releases, customer portals, or internal delivery pipelines.
+In mature CI/CD processes, releases are gated by quality controls (security scans, compliance checks, stakeholder approvals) and may trigger downstream workflows such as deployment to production or notifications to customers.

 ## Setting up Conan